-Valor Ventures is proud to lead the seed round of Vital4, a global fintech platform headquartered in Atlanta that provides AI-driven risk screening and continuous monitoring for thousands of employers, banks and financial services customers.
+Valor Ventures is proud to lead the seed round of Vital4, Due Diligence Data Search platform headquartered in Atlanta that provides AI-driven risk screening and continuous monitoring to minimize risks.
+Companies today need to know who their customers are, their employees, and their partners.
+Vital4’s platform protects them with best-in-class data sourcing and delivery.
 Vital4 is led by CEO and founder Kristin Stafford, an expert in employee monitoring who previously built and scaled International Screening Solutions and held prior roles at CompuCredit and Northern Trust, and co-founder Amy Barbieri.

 “The time is now for solutions like Vital4,” says Valor General Partner Robin Bienfait, who has held multiple CXO roles at some of the world’s largest technology companies, including AT&T, Blackberry and Samsung.
 “Employers are embracing work-from-anywhere.
 To do it well, they need a secure process to manage risks around their global team.
 Vital4 is a rising leader.”